 Heat Rate Bonus and

-Penalty: To the extent that Heat Rate testing results determine that a Project has outperformed the Guaranteed Heat Rate for a given contract year, Buyer will pay an annual Heat Rate Bonus to Seller of a negotiated amount expressed as $MMBtu/MWh (HHV).
+Penalty: To the extent that Heat Rate testing results determine that the Project has outperformed the Guaranteed Heat Rate for a given contract year, Buyer will pay an annual Heat Rate Bonus to Seller Such a Heat Rate Bonus shall be an amount expressed in $/MMBtu/MWh (HHV).
 The bonus amount will be equal to the equivalent savings in fuel costs associated with the lower Heat Rate calculated as:

-Contract Energy delivered per contract year (MWh/year) * Delivered Fuel Index (To be Negotiated) * (Guaranteed Heat Rate – Contract Heat Rate (MMBtu/MWh))
+Contract Energy delivered per contract year (MWh/year) * Fuel Index (To be Negotiated) * (Guaranteed Heat Rate – Contract Heat Rate (MMBtu/MWh))

-To the extent that actual results determine that a Project does not meet the Guaranteed Heat Rate for a given contract year, Seller will pay an annual Heat Rate Penalty to Buyer of a negotiated amount expressed as of $/MMBtu/MWh (HHV).
+To the extent that actual results determine that the Project does not meet the Guaranteed Heat Rate for a given contract year, Seller will pay an annual Heat Rate Penalty to Buyer.
+Such a Heat Rate Penalty shall be an amount expressed in $/MMBtu/MWh (HHV).
 The penalty for a given contract year will be equal to the cost of additional fuel due to the higher Heat Rate calculated as:

-Contract Energy delivered per contract year (MWh/year) * Delivered Fuel Index (To be Negotiated) * (Contract Heat Rate – Guaranteed Heat Rate (MMBtu/MWh))
+Contract Energy delivered per contract year (MWh/year) * Fuel Index (To be Negotiated) * (Contract Heat Rate – Guaranteed Heat Rate (MMBtu/MWh))

 Bonus/penalty amounts also will be subject to a negotiated cap for each calculation period.

-For energy scheduled and delivered to Buyer from a Project in a given hour (including energy delivered during periods of ramp and ramp down), the Fuel Index shall be equal to the following:
+Fuel Index: Prior to execution of a Definitive Agreement, Buyer and Seller shall agree upon an appropriate Fuel Index (i.e. Chicago Citygate) which is indicative of the commercial market value of natural gas procured for the Project.
+For energy scheduled and delivered to Buyer from the Project in a given hour (including energy delivered during periods of ramp up and ramp down), the Fuel Index shall be equal to the following:

-1) Day Ahead Scheduling: (a) Fuel Index (To be negotiated) for the day of flow, plus (b) a negotiated adder expressed in cents/MMBtu (“Day Ahead Scheduling Gas Price”).
+1) Day Ahead Scheduling: (a) Fuel Index (To be negotiated) for the day of flow, plus (b) a negotiated adder expressed in cents/MMBtu (“Day Ahead Scheduling Gas Price”)and (c) all applicable taxes.
 Buyer shall provide the Day Ahead Scheduling notice by 9:00 a.m.
-CCT one day prior to dispatch.
+CPT one day prior to dispatch.

-Buyer shall provide a non-binding estimate (“best efforts”) of the Two Hour Scheduling requirements by 9:00 a.m.
-CCT on day prior to dispatch.
+Energy Payment: For energy scheduled and delivered to Buyer from the Project in a given hour (including energy delivered during periods of ramp up and ramp down), the Energy Payment shall be equal to the following product:

-EnergyEnergy
+The sum of :(a) the respective Fuel Index (To be Negotiated) as described above, plus (b) a negotiated adder expressed in cents/MMBtu as described above, plus (c) all applicable taxes, multiplied by the Contract Heat Rate, multiplied by the energy scheduled and delivered to Buyer at the Delivery Point.

-Standard Site Conditions: The Standard Site Conditions are 90 degrees Fahrenheit, 65 percent relative humidity, 10 feet above mean seal level, sea level plus 10 feet psia, new and clean conditions (less than 5 starts or 100 hours of operation), and measurement tolerance of +/- 3% on output and +/- 4% on heat rate.
+Standard Site Conditions: The Standard Site Conditions are 90 degrees Fahrenheit, 65 percent relative humidity, 656 feet above mean sea level, 14.40 psia, new and clean conditions (less than 5 starts or 100 hours of operation), and measurement tolerance of +/- 3% on output and +/- 4% on heat rate.

 Delivery Point(s): The Delivery Point for the Project shall be the 345 kV bus at the ComEd Plano TSS or any point that is into Commonwealth Edison’s Control Area, with such Delivery Point(s) to be at Seller’s discretion.